slidevjs/slidev/docs/features/draggable.md

 ---
 layout: feature
 description: |
-  Move, resize and rotate elements by dragging them with the mouse.
+  Move, resize, and rotate elements by dragging them with the mouse.
 ---

 # Draggable Elements

-Draggable elements give you the ability to move, resize and rotate elements by dragging them with the mouse.
+Draggable elements give you the ability to move, resize, and rotate elements by dragging them with the mouse.
 This is useful for creating floating elements in your slides.

 ## Directive Usage